A guide to Zendesk automation conditions to act after hours since status change

 What are Zendesk automations and triggers?

-This guide is all about those time-based automations, specifically the ones that use an "Hours since..." condition.
+This guide focuses on those time-based automations, specifically the ones that use an "Hours since..." condition.
 Think of a rule like "Ticket: Hours since pending | Greater than | 48".
-This tells Zendesk to do something to any ticket that's been waiting on a customer for over two days.
-Getting a handle on this time-based logic is the key to making them work for you, not against you.
+This tells Zendesk to act on any ticket that's been waiting on a customer for over two days.
+Mastering this time-based logic is the key to creating a truly professional support environment.

 Common uses for time-based automations

-Where "hours since" conditions get tricky
+Best practices for "hours since" conditions

-Why a smarter approach is needed
+Why a complementary approach is helpful

 Zendesk pricing and plans